Chapter environment (load once, reuse in subsequent code cells)

 Wallet Import Format (WIF)#

-Figure 1-1: WIF encoding converts 32-byte private key to Base58Check string
+Figure 1-1: WIF encoding transforms a 32-byte private key into a Base58Check encoded string

 Public Keys: Cryptographic Verification Points#

-A public key is a point on the secp256k1 elliptic curve, derived from the private key via elliptic curve multiplication.
-The math is complex but the code is simple.
+A public key is a point on the secp256k1 elliptic curve, obtained by multiplying the private key into the curve’s fixed base point.
+The arithmetic behind that multiplication is what makes the step irreversible; in code it is a single attribute access.

 ECDSA and secp256k1#